Ultramega5000/Race-Scheduler/README.md

 In the project directory, you can run:

 ### `npm install`
-This must be done first to install node modules
+This must be done first to install node modules.

 ### `npm run dev`
 Runs the app in development mode.